pkarl/pinterest-junior/README.md

 # Pinterest Jr.

-This is a super simple Django app that uses the embedly API to replicated Pinterest.
+This is a super simple Django app that uses the embedly API to replicate Pinterest (for learning purposes).

 ![Pinterest Jr. Screenshot](http://i.imgur.com/3PJki.png)

-Admin user/pass is `admin` / `admin`

 ## Requirements